mapbender/mapbender-documentation/en/functions/basic/map.rst

 .. image:: ../../../figures/de/map_example_dialog.png
      :scale: 80

 The field *SRS* (2) defines the coordinate reference system that is used at application launch.
 In this example, the coordinate reference system ETRS89/ UTM Zone 32N was chosen.
 The affiliated ESPG-code is 25832.
 If the application should support other coordinate systems, simply add those in the *Other SRS* (6) field (enter the EPSG code).
 It is possible to enter several comma-separated codes.
 In this example, the following codes are used: 25833 (ETRS89/ UTM Zone 33N), 31466 (DHDN / 3-degree Gauss-Krüger Zone 2), 31467 (DHDN / 3-degree Gauss-Krüger Zone 3), 3857 (WGS 84 / Pseudo-Mercator) and 4326 (WGS 84).
 Switching between the registered coordinate systems works with the element "SRS Selector".
-To get more details on the SRS selector, visit `SRS Selector <srs_selector.html>`_ .
+To get more details on the SRS selector, visit :ref:`scale_selector`.

 The field *max.
 Extent* (3) states the max. zoomable extent of the map application.
 If there is data outside of the extent, it cannot be seen by the frontend user.
 The field *start Extent* (4) refers to the extent of the map that is visible when the application is launched in the browser (in the example the city of Bonn).

 The field *scales (csv)* (5) defines the scales that are usable in the application.
 This element can come handy if the user should e.g. see the map, but not too many details of it (just define no possibility to zoom closer than 1:10000).
 Moreover, it is possible to switch between the defined SRS's with the element scale selector.
-For further details, view `Scale Selector <scale_selector.html>`_ beschrieben.
+For further details, view :ref:`scale_selector`.
 Alternatively, this can be realized with the navigation toolbar element.
-For further integrational details see `Navigationswerkzeug <zoom_bar.html>`_ .
+For further integrational details see :ref:`zoom_bar`.

 YAML-Definition: